-Dr. Catherine Alicia Georges is an educator, practitioner, and community activist, as well as Professor and Chair of the Department of Nursing at Lehman College, City University of New York(CUNY).
-She has worked in a variety of professional roles in New York City.
-A sought-after speaker on nursing and health care issues throughout the United States, Africa, South America, Europe, and the Caribbean.
+Dr. Catherine “Alicia” Georges is an educator, practitioner, and community activist.
+She is currently Professor and Chairperson of the Department of Nursing at Lehman College of the City University of New York.
+Dr. Georges has worked in various professional roles in New York City.
+A sought-after speaker, Dr. Georges has spoken on nursing and health care issues throughout the United States, Africa, South America, Europe, and the Caribbean.
 Her professional career spans more than three decades.

 Elected to the Easterseals National Board of Directors in 2020, Dr. Georges currently serves as vice chair of the Public Policy Committee.